 What I learned about myself: Let me just start by saying that as someone who was in a very nearly sexless marriage for almost 15 years, I put a very strong value on physical compatibility in a potential partnership.
 I will never sacrifice a fulfilling sex life again.
 I repeat: NEVER again will I go any great length of time without a sexually compatible partner.

-I have discovered that sex is very important and vital to my personal wellbeing.
+I have discovered that sex is very important and vital to my personal well-being.
 I am unapologetically a sexual being who adores intimacy and physical touch.
 I have loved exploring my sexuality and being a much more sensual being.
-I am actually a pretty big fan of first date sex.
+I am actually a pretty big fan of first-date sex.

 Now before you judge and condemn or slut shame me, hear me out people!

 There is so much that can be learned by sleeping with someone that you have an interest in.
 Like, are they some weirdo who immediately gets up and has to shower three times in a row?
 Are they going to try to get you to budge on your mandatory condom pre-requisition?
-Will they hold you, or get up and get dressed afterwards?
+Will they hold you, or get up and get dressed afterward?
 Will they judge you or not respect you for doing the exact same thing that they just did: sleep with someone after a first date?
-Do they have weird hang ups about what they will and won’t do?
+Do they have weird hang-ups about what they will and won’t do?
 Are you compatible sexually?